ympbyc/Carrot/README.md

 (^ a (^ b (^ c (* a (+ b c))))) ;;C
 ```

-In fact, Nadeko interprets the code B as C.
+In fact, Carrot interprets the code B as C.
 We will discuss the significance of it later.